ITotalJustice/Yati/README.md

-# Atmosphere-Updater
+# YATI (Yet Another Title Installer).

-YATI (Yet Another Title Installer).
+A work-in-progress title installer (soon to be title manager) for the Nintendo Switch!

 ----